Checklist: Starting a Nonprofit Coporation

 - Your local government.
 (Learn more: Local Start-Up Requirements)

 Incorporating can be a benefit to your new non-profit organization in the long run -- most notably if your business obtains tax-exempt status -- but the incorporation process can be complicated.
-To ensure that your new non-profit complies with your state's legal requirements at all steps in the incorporation process, you may wish to consult an experienced business attorney.
-Click here to learn more.
+To ensure that your new nonprofit complies with your state's legal requirements at all steps in the incorporation process, you may wish to consult an experienced small business attorney near you.